Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: The local structure of the case with more than two distinct Ricci-eigenvalues

-In this section, and Sections 5-6, we will give the local classification of $n$-dimensional gradient Ricci solitons with harmonic Weyl curvature, according to numbers and multiplicities of distinct Ricci-eigenvalues written as $\lambda_a$, $a=2,\cdots, n$.
+In this section, and Sections 5-6, we will give the local classification of $n$-dimensional gradient Ricci solitons with harmonic Weyl curvature and multiply warped product metric of eigenspaces with the Ricci tensor, according to numbers and multiplicities of distinct Ricci-eigenvalues written as $\lambda_a$, $a=2,\cdots, n$.
 To avoid repetition, unless stated otherwise, the Ricci-eigenvalues mentioned in the following discussion do not include $\lambda_1$, which is the eigenvalue with respect to the gradient vector of the potential function.

 In this section, we shall study the case when $\lambda_2,~\lambda_3,~\cdots,~\lambda_n$ are at least three mutually different, but it turns out that this case cannot occur.

 First, we recall that as a gradient Ricci soliton, $(M,g,f)$ is real analytic in harmonic coordinates \cite{Iv}, i.e., $g$ and $f$ are real analytic (in harmonic coordinates).
 To exploit the real analyticity, we shall use the following simple facts: